nlgcat/evaluating_accuracy/README.md

   * These texts are not part of the experimental results.
 * An Excel document containing:
   * The list of all reported errors by any of our workers.
 This includes cases where there was disagreement and the file can be filtered on this.
   * The generated texts which we evaluated, along with game and other information for them.
+Note that the IDs for these texts are not sequential, i.e. they are not S01 through S21.
+The gaps in the numbering are intended and are the result of us initially planning to annotated 30 texts but then dropping 3 from each system before annotation due to time constraints.
   * The demographic information for our three Mechanical Turk workers.

 ## How we recruited and worked with Mechanical Turk workers (Turkers)